daeyun/HTML5-to-do-list/todo/README.md

 ## Style

-There was official style guideline I could find for Coffeescript + Backbone.js, but I tried to stick to the MVC model as much as possible.
+- There was no official style guideline for Coffeescript + Backbone.js, but I tried to stick to the MVC model as much as possible.

-No inline css or javascript.
+- No inline css or javascript.

-## Version Control

-Git
+- Used Git

 # Extra